 Translators are always in high demand, and much of the work comes in the form of location independent jobs.
-Connect to the right company or companies, and you could make a ton of money.
+Connect to the right company, and you could make a ton of money.

-Again, it’s always a good idea to have a website that showcases your services; write a piece in both languages on the work you do, on your linguistic background, and your services, and then promote yourself on social media platforms, especially professional ones.
+Again, it’s always a good idea to have a website that showcases your services; write a piece in both languages on the work you do, your linguistic background, and your services.
+Promote yourself on social media platforms to attract potential clients—especially professional ones.

-You could even translate copy, so you are combining two skills, copywriting and translation.
-The important thing is to pick a niche, law, finance, copywriting, education, and then sell your services in that arena.
+If you translate copy, you can actually combine two skills, copywriting and translation.
+The important thing is to pick a niche, such as law, finance, copywriting, education, and then sell your services in that arena.

 Resources for Being a Translator: